WSUCptSCapstone-S24-F24/-mda-unity3dapp-/ClientReports.md

    * Organize files and code
    * Optimization of the simulation engine to handle larger datasets and more complex simulations more efficiently.

 ---
 ---
+## Agenda (3/7/2024)
+ * Talking to the client about goals for the current sprint.
+ * Organizing our work board for future use.
+ * Understanding the expectations of the UI improvements.

+## Minutes (3/7/2024)

+The meeting provided an update on the project's progress, setting up the work board.
+The client provided valuable feedback on what should our goals be for this sprint.

+## Retrospective Summary (3/7/2024)
+Here's what went well:
+  * Demonstrated the progress update from Sprint 2.
+  * Explored goals and possibilities for Sprint 3.

+Here's what we'd like to improve:
+   * User interface and expected outcomes of particular buttons need improvement.
+   * Increase the efficiency of the simulation process, more than one simulation is running currently.

+Here are changes we plan to implement as soon as possible:
+   * Refactor code for the initialization of the simulation.
+   * Optimization of the simulation engine to handle larger datasets and more complex simulations more efficiently.

+---
+---
+## Agenda (3/20/2024)
+ * Have the client review the application.
+ * Show case of the improved grid system.
+ * Review of project timeline and next steps.

+## Minutes (3/20/2024)

+The meeting provided an update on the project's progress, showcasing the grid systems updates and well as discussion on scaling the simulation to the correct degree.

+## Retrospective Summary (3/20/2024)
+Here's what went well:
+  * Grid system is a positive addition.
+  * Learned in more detail the importance of the whisker's scale and how the changes might be implimented.

+Here's what we'd like to improve:
+   * Grid system is disorientating, this issue is mostly located from the PCB spawn location and it's alignment with said grid.
+   * Whiskers are far too large to be considered useful, the way the whiskers are created and the calculations the computer is using might be flawed.

+Here are changes we plan to implement as soon as possible:
+   * Grid corrections.
+   * Spawning locations as well as object deallocation.

+---
+---

+## Agenda (3/27/2024)
+ * Demo of current program
+ * Feedback from clients based on demo
+ * Review of clients plans/requests

+## Minutes (3/27/2024)

+The meeting primarily showed our clients what the product looked like in its current state.
+The clients provided feedback.

+## Retrospective Summary (3/27/2024)
+Here's what went well:
+  * Progress update was well recieved.
+  * Visuals of the systems are optimistic
+  * User interface usability is improving

+Here's what we'd like to improve:
+   * The whiskers mu and sigma are unclear in the simulation
+   * Allow the user to better specify the spawn location of the whiskers

+Here are changes we plan to implement as soon as possible:
+   * Spawn location of the whiskers

+---
+---

+## Agenda (4/1/2024)
+ * End of sprint, so plan for future sprint
+ * Overview of sprint (sprint 3)
+ * Team liaison and meetings updates

+## Minutes (4/1/2024)

+This meeting was a short meeting where we discussed the progress made durring sprint 3, and the plans for sprint 4.
+We also went over updates concerning the team liaison (new team liaison) and meetings.

+## Retrospective Summary (4/1/2024)
+Here's what went well:
+  * Sprint 3 summary
+  * Solid plan for future meetings

+Here's what we'd like to improve:
+   * Plan for WSU's caspstone requirements

+Here are changes we plan to implement as soon as possible:
+   * Schedule/plan for upcoming deadlines

+---
+---